 Student spotlight details

-Inspiration received from her sixth-form English teacher eventually persuaded Julie Whyman to join our Foundation Certificate in English Literature course - which turned out to be the springboard she needed to jump straight into a Master's programme.
+Inspiration received from her sixth-form English teacher eventually persuaded Julie Whyman to join our Certificate in English Literature course - which turned out to be the springboard she needed to jump straight into a Master's programme.

 'I'm mum to two teenage children and I run my own public relations consultancy, specialising in regeneration projects.
 But my love of serious literature began in sixth form with an extraordinary English teacher, Mr Twambley.

 'When I found myself at a crossroads many years later, I remembered his inspiration and longed to read English at University.
 That was going to be a major challenge, however, as I hadn’t formally studied anything in twenty-five years.
 So I went back to school.